coverage-report/cvrg/README.md

 * `cvrg_token`: The repository token (can be found at `https://cvrg.report/$REPO_HOST/$USER/$REPO/settings`)
 * `cvrg_labels`: The comma-separated list of labels for this upload

-**Please consider that if your project is publicly accessible, the specified uplaod token is visible to the public as well!**
+**Please consider that if your project is publicly accessible, the specified upload token is visible to the public as well!**

 ### Example configuration file